The Minneapolis City Council unanimously voted to raise the minimum age to purchase tobacco products from 18 to 21 on Friday.

 “It’s a testament to the leadership of the young people who have continued to bring forth ideas and advocacy,” Musicant said.

-Latrisha Vetaw, health policy and advocacy manager at NorthPoint Health and Wellness Center and Park Board commissioner at-large, said the ordinance is a step forward for the city and would help prevent young people from taking up smoking.
+Supporters of Tobacco 21 praised the policy.
+LaTrisha Vetaw, health policy and advocacy manager at Northpoint Health and Wellness Center and park board commissioner at large said the ordinance is a step forward for the city and would help prevent young people from taking up smoking.

 “This policy just made sense to young people and they brought light to issues young people face with tobacco products,” Vetaw said.

-Earlier this month, a Minneapolis City Council committee held a public hearing on the proposed ordinance where University of Minnesota student Mackenzie Jensen spoke out against the proposed policy's inclusion of e-cigarettes.
+Earlier this month a Minneapolis City Council committee held a public hearing on the proposed ordinance.
+University student Mackenzie Jensen spoke out against the proposed policy at the meeting.

-“I see e-cigarettes as an alternative to smoking that can save lives,” Jensen said.
+“I see e-cigarettes as an alternative to smoking that can save lives,” said Jensen.